Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Not yet, at least," Nofl said.
 "Who knows, in a few generations…"

-"Man," Adam laughed and wrapped a gigantic and uncomfortably hot, moist arm around Nofl’s shoulders in what was probably a friendly gesture. *"There’s* a thought…anyway, *que pasa?"*
+"Man," Adam laughed and wrapped a gigantic and uncomfortably hot, moist arm around Nofl’s shoulders in what was probably a friendly gesture. "*There’s* a thought…anyway, *que pasa?"*

 Corti weren’t known for their sense of smell.
 For which, in this instance, Nofl was quite glad.
 He didn’t particularly want to know exactly what pure testosterone smelled like.